haresfaiez/haresfaiez.github.io/_drafts/2023-44-25-how-to-communicate-through-code-reviews.md

 * Why IDE matters?

+## Why don't we have a "Person" class?
+Software is written to be used by people, so why don't we have a `Person` structure.
+Because it's obvious and implicit knowledge that there's no need to mention it and to make it explicit.
+Because that will a huge structure and will be involved everywhere.
+-> We can model things implicitly

 ## Data and reality ("named" as a relationship)
 * The proposition stated by the book is to propose a new data model...?
 * A model where relationships?? are the center...?